 Theorem 5.
-Any pairwise factor graph can be reduced to a pairwise factor graph with nodes of degree ≤ 3 .
+Any pairwise factor graph can be reduced to a pairwise factor graph with nodes of degree $\leq 3$ .
 This reduction can be done in such a way that maximum variable arity and graph planarity is preserved.

-3.3 Binary Factor Graphs.
+3.3 Binary factor graphs

 We next consider factor graphs with all variables having domain size 2 (but factors of arbitrary size).
-Such graphs are called binary.
-We can easily reduce general factor graphs to binary form by introducing an arbitrary binary encoding for each input variable and then adjoining factors that reproduce the values of the original factors on the encoded states.
-In its simplest incarnation, such a reduction would assign zero weight to states in the new graph that do not correspond to any states in the original (i.e., they are outside the image of the encoding function).
+Such graphs are called "binary".
+We can easily reduce general factor graphs to binary form by introducing an arbitrary binary encoding for each input variable, and then adjoining factors which reproduce the values of the original factors on the encoded states.
+In its simplest incarnation, such a reduction would assign zero weight to states in the new graph which do not correspond to any states in the original, i.e. which are outside of the image of the encoding function.

-However, if we construct our reduction a bit more carefully, we can see that it is not necessary for the output graph to have any potentials with entries of zero weight if such zeroes are not present in the input graph.
-Since zeroes in potentials can pose problems for some inference algorithms and because we will need to make use of the existence of "positive-preserving" reductions in theorem 15, we will now exhibit a binary reduction with this stronger property.
+However, if we construct our reduction a bit more carefully, we can see that it is not necessary for the output graph to have any potentials with entries of zero weight, if such zeroes are not present in the input graph.
+Since zeroes in potentials can pose problems for some inference algorithms, and because we will need to make use of the existence of "positive-preserving" reductions in Theorem 15, we will now exhibit a binary reduction with this stronger property.

 Definition 6.
-We will call a reduction "positive preserving" if, given any input graph with strictly positive potentials, the output graph will also have strictly positive potentials.
+We will call a reduction positive-preserving if, given any input graph with strictly positive potentials, the output graph will also have strictly positive potentials.